nathanael-denis/QuantiCorr/README.md

 ## Usage

 0. **Import IQ samples**: Import the IQ samples, ideally in the samples directory as the scripts are pointing there.
-1. **iqToRichImages**: Take the IQ samples, apply FFT and stacks them to create grayscale images.
+1. **iqToRichImages**: Take the IQ samples, apply FFT, and stack them to create grayscale images.
 2. **Training**: Use `IBEXtrainingLocal.py` or `distributedTrainingLocal.py` to train the model on your data.
 The script will also test the resulting model and provide usual ML metrics.
 Typical behavior will be similarity between the metrics, the most relevant being F1-score in corrosion detection.

 ## License